romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A company's development team receives an alert for a vulnerable dependency in their project.
+Q: A company's development team receives an alert for a vulnerable dependency in their project.
 The alert originated from GitHub's dependency graph.
 Which sources might have contributed to the identification of this vulnerability?
 <details><summary>Show the answer</summary><p>

 - **GitHub Advisory Database and WhiteSource**